Department of Nutrition (GRAD)

 • Master's Professional Work Experience (Practicum)

-Public Health, Master's Program (M.P.H.) — Nutrition Concentration
+Public Health, Master's Program (M.P.H.) — Nutrition, Food Systems and Health Concentration

 Our mission is to improve and protect the public’s health through teaching, research and practices that foster optimal nutrition.
-To that end, the Nutrition concentration, offered on-campus and online, focuses on nutrition science, as well as on behavior change, communication, advocacy, policy and the effects of dietary culture on the individual and within the community.
+To that end, the Nutrition, Food Systems and Health concentration, offered on-campus and online, focuses on nutrition science, as well as on behavior change, communication, counseling and the effects of dietary culture on the individual and within the community.

 Course Requirements

-Requirements for the M.P.H. degree in the Nutrition concentration
+Requirements for the M.P.H. degree in the Nutrition, Food Systems and Health concentration

 M.P.H.
 Integrated Core